How Your Rear Wheel Hub Works

 |Washer And Axle Nut|

 The square axle end and axle block allow the rear wheel to slide up and down the swing arm when adjusting the chain tension.

 The bearings are the only part of the hub that spin, and are the only connection between the hub and the axle.

 (These particular bearings are from factory links.
 They are double shielded, pre-greased, and I highly recommend them.
 They go for $20 on Amazon.com, and you can buy yours HERE.)

 The spacers and bearings must all be an exact length, so the swing arm is not pulled together, or pushed apart.
-If any component is damaged or out of spec, it needs to be replaced.
+If any component of the wheel hub is damaged or out of spec, it needs to be replaced.

 While not part of the axle, the chain adjustment bolts are critical.